-Every year, my students are captivated by our American Revolution unit.
+Every year, my elementary students are captivated by our American Revolution unit.
 Along with primary sources, I always use high-quality Revolutionary War books as read-alouds, with reading groups, and for research projects.
-Today, I’m sharing some of my favorite American Revolution books for elementary students.
+Today, I’m sharing some of my favorite books to teach the American Revolution.

 George vs. George: The American Revolution As Seen from Both Sides is a great book to use to teach historical perspectives.